Tsuyoshi-Ishikawa/eiei-english-LINE/README.md

 And you have to create secret key and download it to `./firebase`.
 And Rename secret key as `speechToText.json`<br>

+## Enable Text to Speech API

+You have to enable [Cloud Text to Speech](https://cloud.google.com/text-to-speech/docs/before-you-begin)

+## Create Service Account to use Text to Speech API, Download secret key

+You can skip this procedure if you've done `Create Service Account to use Speech to Text API, Download secret key`.

 ## Create Service Account to use firebase-admin, Download secret key

 If you set authentication to firebase service, <br>